 English Country craftsmanship

-Craftsmanship is important in English country style: carved wood and stone, wrought iron, the simple yet imposing lines of a classic stone manor house.
+Craftsmanship is important in English Country style: carved wood and stone, wrought iron, and the simple yet imposing lines of a classic stone manor house.

-English country colors are natural and subtle: dark wood, gray or beige stone, warm ivory walls, perhaps a dark red or green accent wall.
-Furniture and wainscoting are carved wood, with Victorian lines.
 Lamps are key, with wall sconces or perhaps a rustic iron chandelier creating intimate pools of light and making hand-rubbed wood carvings gleam.
-A rug in a nineteenth-century floral pattern can add color, or perhaps a basket of dried wildflowers.
+A nineteenth-century floral rug can add softness, while baskets of dried wildflowers bring the countryside indoors.

 English Country villaged

-No visit to the English country side would be complete without a visit to the cricket field, or a stomp in the mud watching a rugby team.
+No visit to the English countryside would be complete without a visit to the cricket field, where spectators lounge in folding chairs with tea and sandwiches, or a cheerful stomp in the mud watching a local rugby team battle it out beneath gray skies.
+These small rituals of country life are at the heart of English Country style — warm, familiar, and rooted in community.

 English Country towns